Mastering Non-Human Identity Lifecycles A CISO's Guide

 • It's a whole new security perimeter we gotta wrap our heads around.

-So, now that we've got a handle on why nhis are important, let's move onto how they differ from human identities.
+So, now that we've got a handle on why NHIs are important, let's dive into how they are managed throughout their lifecycle.

 The Five Critical Stages of the NHI Lifecycle

 Basically, managing NHIs isn't a one-time thing, but a cycle with five critical stages.
-Each stage plays a important role in keeping your systems secure and compliant. so, what are they?
+Each stage plays an important role in keeping your systems secure and compliant. so, what are they?

 Think of a retail company tracking an api key used by a third-party logistics provider to make sure they're only accessing shipping information.